nikhivishwaa/RestAPI/generic_and_mixin_api/v5/Readme.md

-# This app has implementation of Viewset class in which following method we have to define following methods
+# This app has implementation of ModelViewset class in which following method we have

 ### list - handle `get` method to list all